-Steve Rogers stared hard into the grey-black eyes of Johann Schmidt.
-Schmidt held the stare, unblinking, as the seconds ticked on.
-After a time, Steve made his next move, and John followed suit, each man scoring on the other, the moves coming in rapid succession.
-The game entered its final phase.
+Saying nothing, John made his next move, and Steve followed suit.
+Each man scored on the other, the moves coming in rapid succession as the game entered its final phase.
 When the move was again his, John held for a long pass of time, studying his options.
 That was when a child came running up to the table, towing a string of balloons behind him.
 The boy stopped next to Steve, smiling broadly.

 "Hi, mister.
 My mom told me to say thank you for saving my ice cream cone.
 Here, you can have one of my balloons."

-Steve looked over his shoulder, seeing Danny's mother standing on the path.
-He nodded at the woman.
+Steve saw Danny's mother standing on the path, and nodded at the woman.
+He smiled and took the offered balloon.
+"Thank you, Danny."
 Danny looked across the table to where John sat, and then he leaned in, whispering into Steve's ear.
 Steve smiled.

-"I think it would be all right, Danny.
+"I think it would be all right.
 Why don't you ask him?"

 Danny walked over to John.
 "Would you like a balloon?"

 "What a friendly little chap you are.
 I would be delighted to take a balloon.
-That red one would be nice."
+Perhaps the red one?"

 Danny's face scrunched up.
 "No…the red one is my favorite, but you can have this green one.
 I hope it makes you feel better.
 You look sad."